How do you know if you get a Coronavirus stimulus payment?

-Update 4/15/20: The new IRS web portal to submit your bank information to receive your economic impact stimulus payment via direct deposit is now live.
+Update 4/15/20: The new IRS web portal to submit your banking information to receive your economic impact stimulus payment via direct deposit is now live.
 If you are not required to file taxes, you can enter your Current account and routing number, to receive your payment via direct deposit to Current and receive it up to two days faster than a traditional bank.

 If you file taxes but the IRS does not have direct deposit information on file for you, you can enter your Current account and routing number to receive your payment via direct deposit to Current and receive it up to two days faster.